RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/02 Whack-a-Witch/whack-a-witch.md

 Save your project

 ###Things to try
-￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼__Try changing the value of the speed variable to make her fly faster or slower.__
+__Try changing the value of the speed variable to make her fly faster or slower.__

 __How would you make the witch get faster the longer she flies?__
 (This is a tricky one, so don’t worry if you can’t see how to do it.
 You’ll get more clues as you work through the project.)